mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "I probably don't need to tell you that everything you knew is likely gone.
 This was not an accident.
 A man named Fajro has been consolidating the world's navies and engineers.
 And this was their first move: a coordinated assault by sky and by land meant to force your people into submitting to slavery.
 Consider yourselves lucky to have a leader as clever and selfless as Melna."

-My eyes found Pomri standing near a tree.
-I peered into her eyes and I could see the fires casting glintlights off the water forming on her eyes.
-Her expression fell into that constellation, fervid and tenacious, taking Setre's words and purifying them in the blinding light raging within her.
+My eyes found Pomri's and peered into them.
+The fire before her cast glintlights off the water forming on her eyes.
+Her expression fell into that constellation, fervid and tenacious, taking Setre's words and purifying them in the blinding rage within her.

 "This is not the first time the engineers of Holrag have waged war in the name of ambition.
 Many tribes of Holrag faced the same decision many Ka'to ago.
 Those who resisted-"